caddis/streeng/README.md

 explode="|" — default: |
 ```

 `find=""` accepts a pipe delimited list of strings to find and replace with the contents of `replace=""`.
-Allows you to find all instances of a string and replace it with your desired text, or you can set replace="" to simply remove the matching string.
+Allows you to find all instances of a string and replace them with your desired text, or you can set replace="" to simply remove the matching string.

 Optionally specify case sensitivity.
 Default is not case sensitive.

 Optionally specify the explode parameter.
 Default is pipe.

-You can also use regex in your `find=""` parameter.
+You can also use Regex in your `find=""` parameter.

 Example: